Skip to content

 Getting your cluster up and running is as simple as running this command from your local machine

-k3sup install --ip <master_ip> --user master --local-path ~/.kube/config --merge --context homelab --ssh-key <ssh_key> --k3s-channel latest --no-extras
+k3sup install --ip <master_ip> --user master --local-path ~/.kube/config --merge --context homelab --ssh-key <ssh_key> --k3s-channel stable --no-extras

 This will command will attempt to create a k3s master node on the machine you pointed to (via the --ip flag).
 After that's done, the newly created cluster will be added to your KUBECONFIG, which would could then switch on over to using kubectl config use-context homelab